LindsayL/glazr-persistor/README.md

     }
   };
 ```
-NOTE: Local files do a maximum size limit before trouble can occur.
+NOTE: Local files do have a maximum size limit before trouble can occur.
 Storing something like ~50 screenshots in one file can cause your node/docker server to restart losing all data.

 # MultiFile
+MultiFile stores each record in it's own file in json format.
 ```
 options = {
   type: 'MultiFile',